KDE/digikam-doc/right_sidebar/metadata_view.rst

 Although metadata can alternatively be stored in a sidecar file, embedding metadata avoids problems that occur when the metadata is stored separately and separated from the original image file.

-XMP offers an an enriched alternative method of storing IPTC fields.
+XMP offers an enriched alternative method of storing IPTC fields.

 You can review embedded XMP information for the selected image in the XMP sidebar tab.
 The XMP Viewer is purely informational: it cannot be used to change any of the XMP data.